flowx-ai/docs-flowx/docs/building-blocks/ui-designer/ui-designer.md

 ![](./img/use_ui_designer.gif)

-For example, for a [form group](./ui-component-types/root-components/form-group.md) element (as in the example above), the following properties can be configured:
+For example, for a [container](./ui-component-types/root-components/form-group.md) element (as in the example above), the following properties can be configured:

 #### Settings